Do we need rebalancing strategies? A theoretical and empirical study around SMOTE and its variants: INTRODUCTION

 Model-level approaches modify existing classifiers in order to prevent predicting only the majority class.
 Among such techniques, Class-Weight (CW) works by assigning higher weights to minority samples.
-Another related proposed by \citet{c-weight-RF-bon} assigns data-driven weights to each tree of a random forest, in order to improve aggregated metrics such as F1 score or ROC AUC.
+Another related procedure proposed by \citet{c-weight-RF-bon} assigns data-driven weights to each tree of a random forest, in order to improve aggregated metrics such as F1 score or ROC AUC.
 Another model-level technique is to modify the loss function of the classifier.
-For instance, \citet{cao2019learning} and \citet{lin2017focal} introduced two new losses, respectively LDAM and Focal losses, in order to produce neural network classifiers that better handle imbalanced data sets.
+For instance, \citet{cao2019learning}, \citet{lin2017focal} and \citet{ren2018learning} respectively introduce LDAM, Focal and L2RW losses, in order to produce neural network classifiers that better handle imbalanced data sets.
 However, model-level approaches are not model agnostic, and thus cannot be applied to a wide variety of machine learning algorithms.
 Consequently, we focus in this paper on data-level approaches.

 Data-level approaches can be divided into two groups: synthetic and non-synthetic procedures.
 Non-synthetic procedures works by removing or copying original data points. \citet{mani2003knn} explain that Random Under Sampling (RUS) is one of the most used resampling strategy and design new adaptive versions called Nearmiss.
 RUS produces the prespecified balance between classes by dropping uniformly at random majority class samples.
 The Nearmiss1 strategy \citep{mani2003knn} includes a distinction between majority samples by ranking them with their mean distance to their nearest neighbor from the minority class.
 Then, low-ranked majority samples are dropped until a given balancing ratio is reached.
 In contrast, Random Over Sampling (ROS) duplicates original minority samples.
 The main limitation of all these sampling strategies is the fact that they either remove information from the data or do not add new information.